Jack-Sibley/mixpost_docker/README.md

 docker-compose up -d
 ```

-An admin user will be created automatically.
-Check the mixpost container logs to find out the password, executing the following command:
+An admin user will be created automatically with the following login:

 ```
-docker-compose logs -f mixpost
+Email:    admin@example.com
+Password: changeme
 ```

 You can log in to Mixpost at ``/mixpost`` using the admin user account created.